 One afternoon my parents and I went to look at some horses and to my delight the owner happened to have a couple of red merle Aussies hanging out with her.
 I started talking to her about her dogs and as luck would have it, she showed me the cutest little red merle female puppy that she was planning to keep.
-Well after some more discussion and all of us sleeping on it the next day we went back, and we came home with a 2-year-old mare and a little red merle puppy.
+Well after some more discussion and all of us sleeping on it the next day we went back, and I came home with a 2-year-old mare and a little red merle puppy.

-The puppy was registered with ASCA (this was well before AKC).
-I started training and competing with Crystal in obedience she was outstanding worker, we won many 1st place awards and several High In Trials together.
-As I continued to show in obedience with Crystal, I slowly obtained a couple more aussies expanding my knowledge and skills by branching out into herding with my talented blue merle boy Jasper.
-Then I acquired Candy a beautiful black tri she was my first ASCA breed champion.
-Aussies obtained AKC recognition in 1991 so I began competing in AKC with Candy.
-She quickly obtained her AKC championship in a couple of shows.
-Then came my beautiful Emmie she was an outstanding blue merle.
+The Australian Shepherd obtained AKC recognition in 1991 so I began competing in AKC with Candy.
+She rapidly obtained her AKC championship in a handful of shows with me on the end of her lead.
+I was hooked.
+As luck would have it my beautiful Emmie who was an outstanding blue merle came into my life by accident.
 Emmie and I shared so many special wins and accomplishments together she was truly a dream come true.
 She had a fantastic show career in ASCA and AKC.
-This is a brief history of how my lifelong love of the Australian Shepherd began.
+This is a brief history of how my lifelong love of the Australian Shepherd came about.

 A little bit about my breeding philosophy: Before considering breeding any of my dogs they will have their eyes screened by a Board-Certified Veterinarian Ophthalmologist followed by annual eye exams checking for hereditary eye defects.
 All dogs are cleared by OFA for hip dysplasia, elbow dysplasia and patella luxation prior to breeding.
 I utilize DNA Genetic Testing as recommend by the AKC National Breed Clubs for the Australian Shepherd and the Miniature American Shepherd.